-S Materiality
+Materiality

 The scope of our audit was influenced by our application of materiality.
 Materiality helped us to determine the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements, both individually and on the financial statements as a whole.
-The materiality for the financial statements as a whole was set at \$9,000,000 determined with reference to a benchmark of Scheme total assets.
-We chose the benchmark because, in our view, this is a key measure of the Scheme as this is the gross amount from which user's benefits will paid.
+The materiality for the financial statements as a whole was set at \$9,570,000 determined with reference to a benchmark of Scheme total assets.
+We chose the benchmark because, in our view, this is a key measure of the Scheme's performance.

-Key audit matters
+Example 2 Key audit matters

 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements in the current period.
-We summarise below those matters and our key audit procedures to address those matters in order that the members as a body may better understand the process by which we arrived at our audit opinion.
+Except for the matter described in the material uncertainty related to going concern, we summarise below those matters and our key audit procedures to address those matters in order that the members as a body may better understand the process by which we arrived at our audit opinion.
 Our procedures were undertaken in the context of and solely for the purpose of our statutory audit opinion on the financial statements as a whole and we do not express discrete opinions on separate elements of the financial statements